jchristensen96-org/personal-site/README.md

 See: [jonathanchristensen.com](https://jonathanchristensen.com)

 My personal website.
-I used ReactJS + [Vite]("https://vitejs.dev/") to put this website together.
+This is a very simple static site created using ReactJS + [Vite](https://vitejs.dev/).
 It's main purpose is to host an updated copy of my resume and recent projects.

 ## Deployment